bitsofinfo/hazelcast-etcd-discovery-spi/README.md

 ### <a id="docker"></a>Containerization (Docker) notes

+This library may also be helpful to you: [docker-discovery-registrator-consul](https://github.com/bitsofinfo/docker-discovery-registrator-consul)

 One of the main drivers for coding this module was for Hazelcast applications that were deployed as Docker containers that would need to automatically register themselves with Etcd for higher level cluster orchestration of the cluster.